 So in 2016, we formed nextTalk, a 501(c)(3) organization in the state of Texas.
 The founding families in our nonprofit had kids from two to twenty years of age in private and public schools, as well as homeschool.
 Different educational settings work for different families, but we saw the same problems in all three environments because the online world is everywhere.

 In February 2017, I published my first book, TALK: A Practical Approach to Cyberparenting and Open Communication.
 Then in May of that year, nextTalk launched a radio program on a local station in San Antonio and recorded a new show every week.
-We started out with just a few hundred listeners, and in just three years, our podcast audience expanded to tens of thousands in sixty countries.
+We started out with just a few hundred listeners, and in just three years, our podcast audience expanded to 100,000+ in sixty countries.
 It has been incredible to watch God grow our organization!

 In 2018, we produced a nine-week video study.
 Each thirty-minute video features moms, dads, and kids and includes discussion questions.
 To date, our videos have been viewed in thirty-seven states and twenty countries.